Bowflex Treadmill 22 Review

 The Treadmill 22 took a bit of a hit in this metric for its involved and time-consuming assembly process.
 Like most models, it is fairly straightforward, but there are A LOT of steps involved, and the weight and size of the machine make some of it a bit awkward.
 If you struggle with putting things together or have mobility issues, we would recommend paying to have it assembled for you (this is usually an option when purchasing).

-One of the biggest challenges, and this goes for all of the treadmills we tested, is moving its shipping box and removing it from that box.
-The Treadmill 22 presents a bit of extra challenge here due to its very heavy weight.
+One of the biggest challenges, and this goes for all of the treadmills I've tested, is moving its shipping box and removing it from that box.
+The Treadmill 22 presents a bit of an extra challenge here due to its massive weight.
 It weighs a claimed 336 pounds when assembled (we didn't have a scale large enough to verify that), so it stands to reason that the box and packing materials add at least another 20 pounds.
 You will not be able to move it without the help of at least two more people, and we'd suggest getting the delivery crew to drop it as close as possible to where you intend to assemble it to minimize the distance you need to move it yourself.
-We also highly recommend assembling it in the location where you intend to keep it, as it will not fit through most doorways or be pleasant to move up or down a flight of stairs once assembled.
+I can also highly recommend assembling it in the location where you intend to keep it, as it will not fit through most doorways and be nearly impossible to move up or down a flight of stairs once assembled.

 Once you get the tread deck and all of its parts removed from the box, you've got quite a little project on your hands.
 Thankfully, it comes with detailed printed instructions with exploded diagrams explaining every step of the process.
-It also comes with the tools needed and a blister pack of hardware, although we found it to be easier to use our own tools than the ones provided.
+It also comes with the tools needed and a blister pack of hardware, although we found it easier to use our tools than the ones provided.
 Again, most of the assembly is fairly straightforward, but there are a lot of steps, and you'll want an extra set of hands for some of them.
 Some of the more difficult parts of the process are dealing with the wire connections, and there are quite a few with the various handles, controls, and monitor.
-We found it really pays to follow the directions exactly.
-It took us a solid two hours to get the Treadmill 22 from the box to ready to use.
+It pays to follow the directions exactly; it took me a solid two hours to get the Treadmill 22 from the box and ready for use.

 Storability

-There are no two ways about it; the Treadmill 22 is a big machine.
-In fact, it is the largest treadmill we tested and the heaviest, with a claimed assembled weight of 336 pounds.
+No two ways about it; the Treadmill 22 is a huge machine.
+It's the largest treadmill we tested and the heaviest to date.
 This is the type of treadmill that you assemble in your dedicated workout space and try to avoid moving for as long as possible.
 Fortunately, the tread deck does fold up, reducing the footprint by about half when not in use.
 Regardless, it is still massive and certainly won't go unnoticed.

-The Treadmill 22 is the longest, widest, and tallest treadmill we tested, with open dimensions of 85 inches long and 39.6 inches wide, with a height of 70 inches to the top of the touchscreen.
-With the deck folded up, the length is cut nearly in half to 44.5 inches, opening up a significant amount of floor space, but it is still a large and imposing piece of equipment.
-At 336 pounds, it is also incredibly heavy.
-Even tipping it back to roll it on its transport wheels is fairly awkward and challenging, though it can be moved on firm, flat surfaces with a little effort.
-However, moving it through a doorway or up or down a flight of stairs is no simple task.
+The Treadmill 22 is the longest, widest, and tallest treadmill I've tested, with open dimensions of 85 inches long and 39.6 inches wide, with a height of 70 inches to the top of the touchscreen.
+With the deck folded up, the length is cut nearly in half to 44.5 inches, opening up a fair amount of floor space, but it is still a large and imposing piece of equipment.
+Tipping it back to roll it on its transport wheels is fairly awkward and challenging, though it can be moved on firm, flat surfaces with some effort.

 Noise Level

-Just looking at the Treadmill 22, it seems like it's going to be loud.
+Just looking at the Treadmill 22, it seems it will be loud.
 It's huge, it has an almost aggressive appearance, and it has a larger 4 HP motor.
-Looks can be deceiving, however, and it is right about average in terms of its noise level.
-Using a decibel meter, we measured it with just the belt running on its own at 1, 4, and 7.5 mph at 46, 53, and 61 decibels, respectively.
+Looks can be deceiving, but it is right about average in terms of its noise level.
+Using a decibel meter, I measured it with just the belt running on its own at 1, 4, and 7.5 mph at 46, 53, and 61 decibels, respectively.
 With a user's footfalls added to the tread, those numbers increased by exactly 6 decibels each to 52, 63, and 67.
-No treadmill is silent, obviously, but the Treadmill 22 proved to be about the same as the other high-end models we tested.
+While no treadmill is silent, the Treadmill 22 proved to be about as noisy as the other high-end models tested.

 Should You Buy the Bowflex Treadmill 22?